XarkLabs/Xosera/REFERENCE.md

 The design was originally for iCE40UltraPlus5K FPGAs, but has been ported to other FPGAs (with enough internal memory, like larger ECP5).

 It was designed primarily for the rosco_m68K series of 68K based retro computers, but adaptable for other systems (to interface it requires 6 register address signals, an 8-bit bidirectional bus and a couple of control signals).
-It provides 12-bit RGB color video with text and bitmap modes with dual layers and 4 voice 8-bit digital audio (similar-ish to 80s era 68K home computers).
+It provides 12-bit RGB color video with text and bitmap modes with dual layers with alpha blending and 4 voice 8-bit digital audio (similar-ish to 80s era 68K home computers).

 This document is meant to provide the low-level reference register information to operate it (and should match the Verilog implementation).
 Please mention it if you spot any discrepency.